Linear filtering with fractional noises: large time and small noise asymptotics: Introduction

 \subsection{Fractional noises}

-A natural generalization of the above model is to consider the system \eqref{Xeq}-\eqref{Yeq}, where $W$ and $V$ are replaced with independent {\em fractional} Brownian motions (fBm).
-Recall that a centred Gaussian process $V=(V_t;\, t\in \Real_+)$ is the fBm with the Hurst exponent $H\in (0,1)$ if its covariance function has the form
+A natural generalization of the system \eqref{Xeq}-\eqref{Yeq} is obtained by replacing $W$ and $V$ with independent {\em fractional} Brownian motions (fBm) with the Hurst exponents $H_1$ and $H_2$, respectively.
+Recall that the fBm is a centred Gaussian process with covariance function